 You can always experiment with how much detergent you use when cleaning your clothes.
 Even if you are following the guidelines listed above, you might find that you need to dial back or add more detergent to fit your individual needs.

 How much detergent you really need for a load might change day by day, depending on the weather and your environment.
-If you have a load of particularly soiled laundry, it’s okay to use more laundry if you believe it’s necessary.
+If you have a load of particularly soiled laundry, it’s okay to use a bit more detergent if you believe it’s necessary.

 What Happens When Too Much Detergent is Used?